mjtamlyn/django-adapters/docs/source/components.rst

     class ProcessFormAdapter(DjangoFormAdapter):
         def initialize(self):
-            if self.payload.request and not self.payload.data:
+            if self.request and not self.data:
-                self.payload.data = self.payload.request.POST
+                self.data = self.request.POST

-        def response(self):
-            # you could have fed your own data, otherwise we'll figure it out !
-            if not self.payload.data:
+        def response(self):  # this is just poney code to demonstrate if not self.data:
                 # don't clone ! we're in a step !
-                self.payload.steps.initialize(clone=False)
+                self.steps.initialize(clone=False)

-            if not self.payload.steps.clean.executed:
+            if not self.steps.clean.executed:
-                # but if you haven't then
-                # you'd need to execute the step with request=request so that
-                # it executes with a request being present in the payload

-                self.payload.steps.clean(
+                self.steps.clean(
                     # this step requires payload to have a request !
                     self.payload.request.POST,
                     # we're in a clone already because we're in a step !